kou-rose/School_District_Analysis/README.md

 - There was no change to the scores by school type.

-- Noteworthy is the top 5 schools in the district, mostly because despite the academic dishonesty, Thomas High School remains second, only behind Cabrera High School.
+- Noteworthy is the top 5 schools in the district.
+Despite the academic dishonesty, Thomas High School remains second, only behind Cabrera High School.
 The lower numbers in the district overall were not enough to displace them.
 ![Resources/Top5_Before_After.png](Resources/Top5_Before_After.png)

 ## Summary